 The solution to any problem lies in the root of the problem, and who knows the problem better than the people who are experiencing it first-hand?
-As many volunteers are the locals, there is an added advantage of learning about the problem from their experiences and habits as well as educating them on how the problem could be solved, which will not only make it easier to tackle the problem at hand but also lead to a behavioural change within the community.
+As many volunteers are the locals, there is an added advantage of learning from their experience and habits as well as educating them, which will not only make it easier to tackle the problem at hand but also lead to a behavioral change within the community.

-For instance, when we at Earth5R took up the Lake Clean-up project at Powai, our main focus besides the clean-up was creating awareness and educating the locals about waste management, waste segregation and helping them become a part of the Circular Economyby inculcating the idea of using the recyclable plastic collected from the lake to make benches and notepads.
-This greatly helped in the reduction of the solid wastes being dumped into the lake by the locals as well as the visitors as they experience and understand the consequences of their actions.
-With this, encouraging them to recycle or upcycle the waste materials also stopped a considerable amount of plastic from ending up in the landfills.
+For instance, when we at Earth5R took up the Lake Clean-up project at Powai, our main focus besides the clean-up was creating awareness and educating the locals about waste management, waste segregation and helping them become a part of a circular economy by inculcating the idea of using the recyclable plastic collected from the lake to make benches.
+This greatly helped in the reduction of the solid wastes being dumped into the lake while stopping a considerable amount of plastic from going into the landfills.

-Solutions which are sustainably designed will also be carried forward as a legacy in the community.
-This is to ensure that the plan works efficiently even after the professionals are no longer involved with it.
+Solutions that are sustainably designed will also be carried forward as a legacy in the community to ensure that the plan works efficiently even after the professionals are no longer involved.

-The idea of sustainability is important because citizens are what makes the community.
-Through Citizen Science and Sustainable planning, the citizens and hence the community itself become independent.
+This is important because citizens are what makes the community.
+Through Citizen Science and Sustainable planning, the citizens and hence the community itself becomes independent.

 This is only possible with Circular Economy.
-An economic system which ensures optimum use of the resources and reduced waste while generating an income.
+An economic system that ensures optimum use of the resources and reduced waste while generating an income.

-As was discussed by Saurabh Gupta – the founder of Earth5R – on the webinar, at Earth5R, our focus has always been into developing a Sustainable system with circular economy.
+As was discussed by Saurabh Gupta – the founder of Earth5R – on the webinar, at Earth5R, our focus has always been on developing a Sustainable system with circular economy.

-For instance, when the citizens and the Earth5R team trained the slum dwellers to make paper bag from newspapers, the waste paper generated by society was utilized to make products by upcycling it.
-These products were then put back into the circulation in the society to generate a revenue.
-This ensures that the waste like the newspapers are Reduced by being Reused.
+For instance, when the citizens and the Earth5R team trained the slum dwellers to make paper bags from the newspaper.
+Here, the waste paper generated by society was utilized to make products by upcycling it.
+These products were then put back into circulation in the society to generate revenue.
+This ensures that the waste like the newspapers is Reduced by being Reused.

-The coming years is going to be a surge in Citizen Science as the policies will be more community driven as the researchers focus on the root of the problem which starts with all of us.
+In the coming years, there is going to be a surge in Citizen Science as the policies will be more community-driven as the researchers focus on the root of the problem which starts with all of us.
 The people.

 Even though there is a common stream of thought that changes could only be brought about by people in the position of power, this can’t be any further from the truth.
-No plan designed for a society succeeds without the society playing an active role.
-The problems which are created by a community, be it pollution, unstable ecosystem, or garbage mismanagement, could all be solved by us as a community.
+The problems which are created by a community, be it pollution, unstable ecosystem, or garbage mismanagement, could be solved by us as a community.